wu-json/blossom/docs/design/2025-12-20-youtube-viewer.md

 #### Video Tools Setup

-yt-dlp and ffmpeg binaries are downloaded on first use to `~/.blossom/bin/`.
+yt-dlp and ffmpeg binaries are downloaded on server startup to `~/.blossom/bin/`.
 Versions are pinned for compatibility.

 ```typescript
 // src/lib/video-tools.ts